jazzband/django-polymorphic/docs/migrating.rst

 This can be done in the following steps:

-1. Inherit your model from :class:`~polymorphic.models.PolymorphicModel`
+#.
+Inherit your model from :class:`~polymorphic.models.PolymorphicModel`.
-2. Create a Django migration file to create the ``polymorphic_ctype_id`` database column.
+#.
+Create a Django migration file to create the ``polymorphic_ctype_id`` database column.
-2. Make sure the proper :class:`~django.contrib.contenttypes.models.ContentType` value is filled in.
+#.
+Make sure the proper :class:`~django.contrib.contenttypes.models.ContentType` value is filled in.

 Filling the content type value
 ------------------------------